Trump backs slashing legal immigration with 'merit-based' system

 Slashing legal immigration is a key feature of the Cotton-Perdue bill, though many pro-immigration Republicans like Jeb Bush have suggested similar changes without an overall reduction in immigration.

-An hour after Trump announced his support for the RAISE Act, prominent GOP Senator Lindsey Graham, R-S.C., issued a series of tweets against the proposal, deeming it "devastating to SC economy" if it were to become law.
+An hour after Trump announced his support for the RAISE Act, one prominent GOP senator, Lindsey Graham, R-S.C., issued a series of tweets criticizing the proposal, deeming it "devastating to SC economy" if it were to become law.
 Graham was part of the 2013 "Gang of Eight" who sought comprehensive immigration reform.

 On the other side of the aisle, DNC Chair Tom Perez called the immigration effort not "just an affront to our values, it's also a threat to our economy" in a statement Wednesday.